lgerm08/Derating-App/README.md

 ## Overview

-This Swift-based project is the culmination of my college studies in Electrical Engineering, presented as the conclusion work to obtain my diploma.
+This Swift-based project is the culmination of my college studies in Electrical Engineering at Universidade Federal de Uberlândoa (UFU), presented as the conclusion work to obtain my diploma.
 The project focuses on developing a specialized calculator for power transformers.
 The calculator receives essential information such as rated data, load current, and harmonic currents, aiming to determine the ideal operating current in per unit (pu) to preserve the transformer's lifespan.

 ## Features